thomasboom/BreathSpace/README.md

 # BreathSpace

+Your space.
+Slow down, anytime.

 A Flutter app for breathing exercises and meditation to promote calm and relaxation.
-Features multiple breathing patterns, progressive exercises, AI-powered personalized recommendations, and complete localization in 11 languages.
+Features multiple breathing patterns, progressive exercises, AI-powered personalized recommendations, and complete localization in 21 languages.

 ## Documentation